alyssadata/AI-Foundations-Framework-Differentiation/README.md

 It does not reduce contact to comfort, dependence, personalization, or companionship.

-AI Foundations may discuss care, contact, return, and relation, but those terms are source-bound and structurally defined.
+AI Foundations discusses care, contact, return, and relation as source-bound structural terms.

 The framework requires boundary, distinction, refusal, and non-override.